Caffeine and sleepPrint this page

 Jet lag and shift work sleep disorder can result in sleepiness and increase the risk of mistakes or injury.
 Shift work sleep disorder is a circadian rhythm sleep disorder characterized by insomnia and excessive sleepiness, affecting people whose work hours are scheduled during the typical sleep period.

 According to the results of a systematic review, caffeine may be effective at improving performance in people who work shifts, or in those who are suffering from jet lag82.
 However, there is no data for subjects over the age of 40, who represent a population more likely to be affected.
 This research gap limits the conclusions that can be drawn and calls for more studies in this field.

 Research in shift workers

-- One intervention study has assessed counter measures for sleep-wake problems associated with night work, and suggested that a combination of napping and ingestion of caffeine was best for improving alertness.
-A decrease in subjective sleepiness was also observed in individuals working a night shift following caffeine consumption80.
+- One intervention study has assessed counter measures for sleep-wake problems associated with night work, and suggested that a combination of napping and caffeine intake was best for improving alertness.
+A decrease in subjective sleepiness was also observed in individuals working a night shift following caffeine consumption83.

 Caffeine and jet lag

 Jet lag is often experienced after a long haul flight across different time zones and can cause extreme sleepiness or wakefulness at inappropriate hours.
 To counter jet lag, it helps to adjust to the new time zone quickly, sleeping, waking and eating at times appropriate to that area.
 Coffee consumption is associated with increased alertness and may help to manage feelings of sleepiness in those who experience jet lag.